SaahilTakooree/IntegrityVault/README.md

 <PATH_TO_ROOT_FOLDER>\IntegrityVault
 ```

-* Opening the root folder allows access to all sub-projects (frontend, backend, IPFS, etc.) from VS Code.
+* Opening the root folder allows access to all sub-projects (frontend, backend, IPFS, etc.) from Visual Studio Code.
-> Do not close VS Code after this step.
+> Do not close Visual Studio Code after this step.
 Keeping it open will make it easier to run frontend commands and navigate the project later.

 <br>